Your all-inclusive safari cost includes many details such as transport, accommodation, activities & more.

 As we talk with you and try to finalize the details of your safari, we often ask about your dietary preferences or restrictions.
 This is where you mention any food allergies, preferences, and any other information that can be helpful.

-Snacks and roadside treats are not included with the cost of a safari and will come from the extra safari cash that you should have for such unplanned expenses.
+Snacks and roadside treats are usually not included with the cost of a safari and will come from extra cash that you should have for such expenses.

 Some activities like gorilla trekking allow limited numbers of people on any given day but we help you buy the gorilla permits as well as pay for the other activities ahead of time.
 This means that you simply show up on time and focus on enjoying the experiences you have been looking forward to.